davidcelis/api-benchmarks/README.md

 All applications boot via `rackup` using the [Puma][puma] dispatcher.
 Each application defines three endpoints:

- * `/posts` (renders 100 posts as JSON)
+ * `/wiggles` (renders 100 wiggles as JSON)
- * `/posts/:id` (renders a single post as JSON)
+ * `/wiggles/:id` (renders a single wiggle as JSON)
- * `/posts/:id/comments` (renders 25 comments on a single post as JSON)
+ * `/wiggles/:id/comments` (renders 25 comments on a single wiggle as JSON)

-Each endpoint is hit consecutively for 10 seconds using `wrk -t 2 -c 10 -d 10S`.
+Each endpoint is hit consecutively for 10 minutes using `wrk -t 2 -c 10 -d 10m`.

 ## Results

-Note: _I've ordered results by what I believe is the more important metric: Requests/sec_
+Note: _I've ordered results by the average number of requests/sec each framework was able to handle.
+Response time seems to vary, and I'm unsure of whether the response time reported is actually an average or some other metric._

 ### `/wiggles`